-The centerpiece of Manhattan GMAT’s library of prep material is their 10-volume set (see reviews of the volumes covering math, Sentence Correction, Critical Reasoning, and Reading Comprehension).
+The centerpiece of Manhattan GMAT’s library of GMAT books is their 10-volume set.
 In addition to this overview, they also publish two “companion” volumes.

 What these books contain

 These books contain solutions to the problems in the GMAT Official Guide.
 They do not replace the OG: these books only provide explanations, so you would have to buy the OG to get the full text of each question.